JavaScript promises

 The promise we created above ๐ is forever stacked in the pending โณ state because we did not add a way to complete the promise.

-are methods that take an argument, that can be anything.
+Both resolve and reject are methods that take an argument, that can be anything.
 Often it might be an object that you would use its data in your website or elsewhere. ๐

 const myPromise = new Promise((resolve, reject) => {